 - 1. A brief summary of the proposed project including the population to be served. - 2.
-The overall vacancy rates for all comparable properties in the PMA and the average vacancy rate for tax credit projects among those comparable properties.
+The overall occupancy/vacancy rates for all comparable properties in the PMA and the average occupancy/vacancy rate for tax credit projects among those comparable properties.
 See Section II(H). - 3.
 A table outlining the capture rates determined in Section II(G)(5)(b). - 4.
-Absorption rate for the proposed project to reach stabilized occupancy of 93%. - 5.
+Absorption rate and period for the proposed project to reach stabilized occupancy of 93%. - 5.
 Conclusions about the strength/depth of the market for the project as proposed, including suggested changes. - 6.
 Any recommendation(s) for altering the proposal to make it a better fit for the market place.
-Analysts must be very specific and clearly state their recommendation(s) (e.g. rent reduction, change in targeting, etc.).
+Analysts must be very specific and clearly state their recommendation(s) (e.g. rent reduction, change in income targeting, etc.).
 Analysts should provide a table reflecting new capture and absorption rates based on the recommendation(s). - 7.
+Any recommendation to reduce rents must be accompanied by a discussion as to how the recommended rents compare to comparable properties or tax credit communities surveyed. - 8.
 Any requirement(s) for altering the proposal if analysts feel the project will not reach stabilized occupancy as proposed.
 Analysts must be very specific and clearly state the required change(s) (e.g. rent reduction, change in targeting, etc.) for the project to be feasible.
-Analysts should provide a table reflecting new capture and absorption rates based on the requirement(s). - 8.
-Analysts should not recommend or require increasing rents or unit mix changes for the purpose of increasing cash flow. - 9.
-A brief discussion of the long term impact of the proposed project on existing or upcoming tax credit projects in the PMA.
+Analysts should provide a table reflecting new capture and absorption rates based on the requirement(s). - 9.
+Analysts should not recommend or require increasing rents or unit mix changes for the purpose of increasing cash flow. - 10.
+A brief discussion of the long-term impact of the proposed project on existing or upcoming tax credit projects in the PMA. - 11.
+Analysts must include contact information on the cover page of the report (e-mail, phone number, etc.)